 2019 Yamaha WR450F: Observations

 The WR450F has been a hugely successful model for Yamaha Australia over the past two decades; a flagship machine that has topped the sales charts in its class for a majority of that time in Oz.
-So, now that we’re on the eve of the Australian media launch for the 2019 WR450F, an all-new model that was first revealed a couple of months ago, let’s reflect on the bike’s recent predecessors to help frame its arrival of this new-gen 2019 model.
+So, now that we’re on the eve of the Australian media launch for the 2019 WR450F, an all-new model that was first revealed a couple of months ago, let’s reflect on the bike’s recent predecessors to help frame the arrival of this new-gen 2019 model.

 For anyone expecting a hard-nosed, race-oriented enduro weapon, the past two ‘new-generation’ versions of the WR450F – the 2012 and 2016 models – were a bit of an overweight disappointment.
 The 2012 WR450F – with its all-new fuel-injected engine crammed into a YZ250F’s frame – felt cobbled together; a bike that was rushed to market to, as some cynics claimed, “stem the orange tide”.
 And the 2016 model – based heavily on its YZ450F MX cousin – didn’t translate particularly well to racier off-road applications.
 Sure, like the 2012 bike, the 2016 WR450F was a dream for trailriders.
 It was stable, predictable, forgiving and very reliable.
 But for guys after a lightweight, nimble enduro machine with 100% off-road DNA, the 2016 WR450F remained a bit of a letdown.